fvilante/AsciiDoc_Template/readme.md

 # Introduction

 > NOTE: This document is a work in progress.
 You are invented to contribute to it!
+Report any issue [here](https://github.com/fvilante/AsciiDoc_Template/issues) or send your pull request

 This project is a template to start new [AsciiDoc](https://asciidoc.org/) projects using the building tool [https://asciidoctor.org/](insert_link_here).